fernandomierhicks/roboStilt/README.md

 * Gazebo simulation is stable, spawns in known position and with known joint positions
   * Gazebo crashes sometimes.
 * RVIZ connected to simulation via TF publisher with interactive markers
-* Stable forward gait using the JointTrajectoryController
+* Stable forward with effor limit detection.

 # ROS Flow